-The BAM file obtained previously will now be sorted over genomic coordinate and any duplicate fragments will then be marked to be ignored in downstream analysis.
+The SAM file obtained previously will now be sorted and converted to BAM format (same as SAM, but compressed to save space on disk).
+Any duplicate fragments will then be marked to be ignored in downstream analysis.
 To do this, launch the script sort dedup index.sh:

 '''

-nohup ./sort_dedup_index.sh SRR1663609 >& sort_dedup_index_SRR1663609.log &
+nohup ./sort dedup index.sh SRR1663609 >& sort dedup index SRR1663609.log &

 '''